 So what’s it actually like?
 Well, these days they load you up with great anti-nauseous medicine and steroids so it’s bareable.
 I’d liken it to a 3 month hang overs, except without any of the fun drinking parts.
 Food does start to taste crappy and you loose about 40 pounds.
 The weirdest part is one day you’ll be in the shower and your hair will start to fall out.

 What about work?
-So here’s where the story gets interesting.
 I was CTO of a company, BookFresh.
 It was an exciting time for BF, we were growing at close to 8% MoM and the team was executing well.
-On the off week for chemo, I tried to goto work, usually it was fine.
+On the chemo off-weeks, I tried to goto work, usually it was fine.
+Thankfully my team was strong and they took on a lot while I was out.

 There was some partnership interest from a company called Square.
 At one point during chemo, we had to give a product demo.
 I vividly remember that it was a few days after I had noticed my hair starting to fall out in the shower.
 I remember thinking, well I hope it doesn’t look too weird for our meeting!
 I made a small mental note not to rub my head during the demo.

-4 Month after my chemo finished we were acquired by Square and my Square journey began (I’m still there!).
+4 months after my chemo was finished we were acquired by Square and my Square journey began (I’m still there!).

 Friends and Family